Oriovisto Guimarães: Personal life

 Oriovisto was born in Batatais, the youngest of 8 siblings.
-His father was a friend or Luís Carlos Prestes, and was subsequently persecuted by Getúlio Vargas until relocating to the state of Paraná.
+His father was a friend of Luís Carlos Prestes, and was subsequently persecuted by Getúlio Vargas until relocating to the state of Paraná.
 At the age of 17, Oriovisto moved to Curitiba, where he studied Economics at the Federal University of Paraná.
 During this period, he took an active role in the anti-dictatorship movement, which ultimately led to his arrest in 1968 while attending the XXX Congress of the National Student Union in Ibiúna.

 Once older, he became a math teacher and ultimately founded the Positivo Group alongside fellow teachers in 1972.
 The group grew significantly under his command, as it expanded into the technology, printing and editing fields.
 The largest computer manufacturer in Latin America, Positivo Tecnologia, was founded as one of the group's arms in 1989.
 He remained as the conglomerate's president until 2012, when he stepped down and donated his shares to his children Giem, Sofia, and Lucas.